vespaill/React-Vidly/README.md

 - Calling protected API endpoints.
 - Showing and hiding elements on UI depending on user permission.
 - Protecting routes from unauthenticated or unauthorized users.

+#### 10. Deployment

+- Setting up environment variables—Having configurations for different environments (development, test, production)

+- Creating optimized production builds that can be easily deployed to any server.

+- Deploying this application and its backend to the Heroku cloud service.